abhishekkattuparambil/MDB/README.md

 # Pokedex

 The pokedex allows users to sort through hundreds of pokemon and filter them by types, name, or statistics.
 There's a mini-game in the search bar which will ask the user questions and if they respond correctly (by typing in the full name of the pokemon), it will prompt a new question.
-Advanced filtering can be done by lcicking the "advanced" button, and users can see details of pokemon by clicking on their names in the original view.
+Advanced filtering can be done by clicking the "advanced" button, and users can see details of pokemon by clicking on their names in the original view.

 | | | | |
 |:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|